Freya Fox: Gaming career

-In April 2022, in a report by Dexerto.com, Kao went viral on TikTok for recreating the viral Will Smith Oscar Slap in the video game WWE 2K22.
-The video received over 650,000 views and 16,000 likes.
+Kao grew up playing Call of Duty and specialized in fighting games.
+In 2018, as Freya Fox, Kao signed a content deal for her gaming content with Facebook Gaming and won the inaugural Facebook Gaming Fighting Game Championship that year at Pax West.
+In 2019, the deal lapsed and she shifted her focus to TikTok content.

-In 2022, Fox was signed to TikTok Live US as a sponsored and managed gamer.
-She subsequently appeared in various TikTok Live US takeovers where Fox would take over the official @Tiktoklive_US account and stream.
+In 2022, Kao was signed to TikTok Live US as a gamer.
+She subsequently appeared in various TikTok Live US takeovers where Fox would take over the official @Tiktoklive US account and stream.